thinkinglabs/thinkinglabs.github.io/_posts/2025-07-21-on-the-benefits-of-trunk-based-development.md

 ## Conclusion

-The 2016 peer-reviewed academic paper [The Role of CD in IT and Organisational Performance](https://www.researchgate.net/publication/302567338_THE_ROLE_OF_CONTINUOUS_DELIVERY_IN_IT_AND_ORGANIZATIONAL_PERFORMANCE) by Dr. Nicole Forsgren and Jez Humble and the book [Accelerate](https://app.thestorygraph.com/books/0baa7f2a-3f3f-4752-9d81-0434117d0648) indicated that trunk-based development together with Continuous Integration predicts better quality and higher delivery throughput.
+The 2016 peer-reviewed academic paper [The Role of CD in IT and Organisational Performance](https://www.researchgate.net/publication/302567338_THE_ROLE_OF_CONTINUOUS_DELIVERY_IN_IT_AND_ORGANIZATIONAL_PERFORMANCE) by Dr. Nicole Forsgren and Jez Humble, as well as the book [Accelerate](https://app.thestorygraph.com/books/0baa7f2a-3f3f-4752-9d81-0434117d0648) indicated that trunk-based development together with Continuous Integration predicts better quality and higher delivery throughput.
 They lead to shorter times to market and reduced cost of delay.
 Together with lean product management and a [generative culture](https://dora.dev/capabilities/generative-organizational-culture/), they predict higher organisational performance as well as limited stress, fatigue and burnout.

 According to DORA, high-performing teams practice trunk-based development because of all the mentioned benefits:

+* Integrates all code contributions continuously.
 * Creates high-trust environments.
 * Fosters collective responsibility to never break the build.
 * Therefore, enabling on-demand production deployments at any given moment.